Prelude to the Mishima Incident: 1969 (Shōwa 44)

-On January 18, 1969, New Left Zenkyōtō students who were on bad terms with the established Left Japanese Communist Party, occupied Yasuda Auditorium at the Tokyo University, opposing tuition fee increases, etc. The incident was called the "University of Tokyo Yasuda Auditorium Incident" (東大安田講堂事件, Tōdai Yasuda kōdō jiken).
+On January 18, 1969, New Left Zenkyōtō students who were on bad terms with the established Left Japanese Communist Party, occupied Yasuda Auditorium at the Tokyo University, opposing tuition fee increases, etc. The incident was called the "University of Tokyo Yasuda Auditorium incident" (東大安田講堂事件).
 On the 19, Mishima, who had been watching the fierce battle between the Riot Police Unit and the New Left students, feared that if a student was to jump to his death from the clock tower, traditional Japanese spirit that was not afraid of self-sacrifice would be combined with the New Left's communism, and ordinary citizens would sympathize with the New Left.
 To prevent this from happening, he immediately phone called the Metropolitan Police Department, requesting that they "spray sleeping gas from a helicopter to put us to sleep."

 However, Mishima's fears turned out to be unnecessary, and contrary to his expectations, no Tokyo University students were willing to seriously risk their lives.
 Mishima was relieved and disappointed at the Zenkyōtō students' quick and easy surrender, and eventually came to despise them, realizing that their values were different from his and Tatenokai's own.

-On February 1, Masakatsu Morita, who had been the bridge between the Controversy Journal (論争ジャーナル, Ronsō Jaanaru) group and the "Japan Students' League" (日本学生同盟, Nihon Gakusei Dōmei), completely leaned toward the Controversy Journal group rather than the "Japan Students' League", and was expelled from the "Japan Students’ League" along with five his friends: Masahiro Ogawa (小川正洋) (Meiji Gakuin University Faculty of Law), Takashi Noda (野田隆史) (Azabu University), Kenichi Tanaka (田中健一) (Asia University Faculty of Law), Tomoaki Tsurumi (鶴見友昭) (Waseda University), and Shunichi Nishio (西尾俊一) (Kokushikan University).
+On February 1, Masakatsu Morita, who had been the bridge between the Controversy Journal group and the "Japan Students' League", completely leaned toward the Controversy Journal group rather than the "Japan Students' League", and was expelled from the "Japan Students’ League" along with five his friends: Masahiro Ogawa (小川正洋) (Meiji Gakuin University Faculty of Law), Takashi Noda (野田隆史) (Azabu University), Kenichi Tanaka (田中健一) (Asia University Faculty of Law), Tomoaki Tsurumi (鶴見友昭) (Waseda University), and Shunichi Nishio (西尾俊一) (Kokushikan University).
 (Note: Miyazaki Masahiro (宮崎正弘) of the "Japan Students' League" wrote in the Japan Student Newspaper that the reason Morita and others were expelled was because they "sold their souls to communism.")
-These six members were known as the "Junisou Group" (十二社グループ), because they used to hang out at the Kobayashi-so (小林荘) apartment that Tanaka's boarding house in Juunisou (十二社) (now Nishi-Shinjuku 4-chōme), Shinjuku-ku.
+These six members were known as the "Junisou Group" (十二社グループ), because they used to hang out at the Kobayashi-sō (小林荘) apartment that Tanaka's boarding house in Juunisou (十二社) (now Nishi-Shinjuku 4-chōme), Shinjuku-ku.
 Six were a group of lone wolves (一匹狼, Ippiki ōkami) who were not afraid to commit acts of terror.

 On February 11, Mishima was shocked by the heroic death of Kosaburo Eto, who set himself on fire, leaving behind a suicide note called "Awakening Note" (覚醒書, Kakusei sho), in front of the National Diet Building on that day, National Foundation Day, and wrote, "the one thing art can never reach is a political act like this self-immolation," and felt that the "seriousness" of the 23-year-old young man's actions was "the most powerful criticism of politics as a dream or art."